EXPRESSCLUSTER/Milestone/Milestone Xprotect 2021 R1b Cluster Setup.md

 #### On Primary Server and Secondary Server
 1. Start SQL Server Installer and select as follows:
 	- Installation
-		Select "New SQL Server stand-alone installation or add features to an existing installaion"
+		Select "New SQL Server stand-alone installation or add features to an existing installation"
-	- Microsift Update
+	- Microsoft Update
 		Default or as you like
 	- Product Updates
 		Default or as you like